cy6erskunk/q-n-a/docs/Organisational-rules.md

 There can be up to two substitutions of reserves per match but must maintain compliance with the age category representation requirement.

 Application : during the test at the 2025 World Championships (not applicable in 2023 and 2024).
-October 2024

-46

-FIE

 INDEX TO ARTICLES